How are DNA and RNA Oxidatively Damaged?

-DNA damage by agents such as radiolysis and many antitumor antibiotics involves the formation of radical intermediates.
-Oxidative RNA damage is important in neurological diseases and in studies on RNA structure/folding.
-We use organic chemistry to independently synthesize putative reactive intermediates at defined sites in oligonucleotides to address questions concerning how nucleic acids are oxidatively damaged.
-The reactivity of these biologically important species is determined using a variety of tools that include isotopic labeling, electrospray and MALDI-TOF mass spectrometry, kinetics, enzymes, and molecular modeling.\
+DNA damage by agents such as g-radiolysis and many antitumor antibiotics involves the formation of radical intermediates (Scheme 1).
+Oxidative RNA (Scheme 2) damage is important in neurological diseases and in studies on RNA structure/folding.
+We use organic chemistry to independently synthesize putative reactive intermediates at defined sites in oligonucleotides to address fundamental chemical questions concerning how nucleic acids are oxidatively damaged.
+The reactivity of these biologically important species is determined using a variety of tools that include isotopic labeling, electrospray and MALDI-TOF mass spectrometry, kinetics, enzymes, and molecular modeling.

 For relevant publications see:

 •5.6-Dihydropyrimidine Peroxyl Radical Reactivity in DNA.
 San Pedro, J. M. N.; Greenberg, M. M. J. Am.
 Chem.
 Soc.
 2014, 136, 3928-3936.
 (PMC: 3980663)

 • DNA Damage by Histone Radicals in Nucleosome Core Particles.
 Zhou, C.; Greenberg, M. M. J. Am.
 Chem.
 Soc.
 2014, 136, 6562-6565.
 (PMC: 4017609)

 • Rapid RNA Strand Scission Following C2′-Hydrogen Atom Abstraction.
 Paul, R.; Greenberg, M. M. J. Am.
 Chem.
 Soc.
 2015, 137, 596-599.